ubuntu-mate/ubuntu-mate.org/_posts/2014-09-25-ubuntu-mate-beta2.md

 ## What works?

-Most things, more than in Beta1 at least.
+Most things, more than in Beta 1 at least.
 People tell us that Ubuntu MATE is stable.
 You may, or may not, agree.

-## What changed since Beta1?
+## What changed since Beta 1?

-Beta 2 has been focused on fixing broken things and improving what was already present in Beta1.
+Beta 2 has been focused on fixing broken things and improving what was already present in Beta 1.

   * Released community contributed [Ubuntu MATE Identity graphics from Goce Mitevski](https://github.com/gocemitevski/ubuntu-mate-identity-graphics).
   * Added community contributed [GRUB2 theme from Ivan Pejić](https://github.com/nadrimajstor/grub2-themes-ubuntu-mate).